fabiscafe/fcgu/README.md

 When that's done a `pacman -Syuu` will downgrade all packages to the Arch-repo versions.

 ## Frequently Asked Questions - FAQ
+## Will you do alpha releases?
+This depends.
+Alpha releases often contain broken builds and might come with dependencies on pre-alpha development snapshots of other software.
+This isn't ideal to providing packages.
+It's recommended to get the alpha releases from the development snapshots on the AUR.

 ### Will you do the stable releases?
 Yes, FCGU will also package stable releases until they arrive in Arch Linux directly.